chmduquesne/rollinghash/README.md

 time.
 The byte leaving the rolling window is inferred from the internal copy of the rolling window, which is updated with every call to `Roll`.

+In previous versions of this library, `Roll` would return an error for an empty window.
+The interface has been later changed to never return an error and it forces the internal rolling window to always have a minimal size of
+1. This change was made in the interest of speed, so that we don't have to check whether a window exists for every call, sparing an operation that is useless when the hash is correctly used, in a function likely to be called millions of times per second.
+As a consequence:

 Be aware that `Roll` never fails: whenever no rolling window has been initialized, the implementation assumes a 1 byte window, initialized with the null byte.